gridcoin-community/Gridcoin-Site/wiki/addnodes.md

 ## List Of Addnodes

 Tables with a list of addnodes, their domain name, and their region.
 See [cycy's hourly updating list](https://addnode.cycy.me) if you want another source of addnodes.
-The status on this page is not updated frequently.
+The status on this wiki page is not updated frequently.

 ### Mainnet